mmiles2012/Golf-League/README.md

 The UI will display the exact required columns before upload, and you can download a sample spreadsheet template for your configuration.

 #### **Sample Spreadsheet Download**
-- On the upload and manual entry pages, admins can download a sample spreadsheet template with the correct headers for the current tournament configuration (type, scoring mode, scoring type).
+- On the unified tournament entry page, admins can download a sample spreadsheet template with the correct headers for the current tournament configuration (type, scoring mode, scoring type).
 - This ensures that uploaded files always match the required format.

-#### **Processing Logic**
-**Player Matching:**
-  - Players are matched by name (and/or email if provided).
-  - If no player is found, a new player is created using the display name.
-**Score Calculation:**
-  - **Net Score:** Taken from the `Net Score` column.
-  - **Gross Score:** Taken from the `Gross Score` column (if present) or calculated if possible.
-**Validation:**
-  - Each row must have all required fields for the selected scoring mode and type.
-  - If any required field is missing or invalid, the upload is rejected with a clear error message indicating the row and issue.

-#### **Error Handling**
-Missing or invalid required fields will cause the upload to fail.
-  - The response will include a message describing the error and the row number.

 #### **Notes**
-The upload endpoint accepts Excel (`.xlsx`) and CSV files.
+The tournament entry endpoint accepts Excel (`.xlsx`) and CSV files, or manual entry via the UI.
 New players are created automatically if the name does not exist in the system.
 The preview in the response shows how the data was parsed and calculated.